MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Add-Users-for-ADCS.md

 ---
-title: How to: Add Users for ADCS
+title: Add Users for ADCS
 description: Add user as an Automated Data Capture System ADCS user, and optionally provide a connection that identifies ADCS user as a warehouse employee. ms.custom: na ms.date: 11/08/2017